 The Targaryen family’s storied past will soon unfold onscreen in HBO’s Game of Thrones prequel series House of the Dragon.
 It’s based on Fire and Blood, George R.R.
 Martin’s history of the Targaryen dynasty.
-But which era and which monarchs will the series bring to life?
-And when will it premiere?
-Here’s everything we know about the show so far.

 The Canceled Prequel

 The series is unrelated to the other Game of Thrones prequel that HBO passed on.
 Unlike House of the Dragon, which received a straight-to-order pickup, that series actually shot a pilot.
 Known unofficially as Bloodmoon, it was set thousands of years earlier, during the mysterious era when Westeros’s Age of Heroes descended into the first Long Night.